alexwlchan/alexwlchan.net/src/_articles/2020/2020-02-05-archival-storage-service.md

 colors:
   css_light: "#223395"
   css_dark:  "#5c90f0"
-tags:
+topics:
-  - bagit
+  - Wellcome Collection
-  - digital preservation
+  - Digital preservation
-  - wellcome collection
 index:
   feature: true
-old_syntax_highlighting: true
 ---
 *I wrote this article while I was working at Wellcome Collection.
 It was originally published [on their Stacks blog](https://stacks.wellcomecollection.org/building-wellcome-collections-new-archival-storage-service-3f68ff21927e) under a CC BY 4.0 license, and is reposted here in accordance with that license.*